 In contrast with the IOUs, TURN slightly prefers SPD's Approach 1, as it relies on data sources previously vetted through the CAVA process.
+145

-145 investment that will be impacted by climate change.146 Any asset identified as at risk or vulnerable to climate change in an IOU's CAVA report should be identified by the RDF and included in RAMP filings, TURN contends.
+TURN proposes that the Commission authorize but not require IOUs to identify known climate hazards in the RAMP, including identifying any asset or investment that will be impacted by climate change.
+Any asset identified as at risk or vulnerable to climate change in an IOU's CAVA report should be identified by the RDF and included in RAMP filings, TURN contends.
 To the extent that these assets are vulnerable to a risk event caused or accelerated by climate change, the utility and the Commission should assess the investment strategy with that information in mind.
-In particular, the IOUs should seek to avoid, if possible, any long-term asset strategy now that would be at risk in the future because of climate change impacts.147
+In particular, the IOUs should seek to avoid, if possible, any long-term asset strategy now that would be at risk in the future because of climate change impacts.
+In particular, IVA